 Advanced 2048-bit SSL encryption is used by FlexiHub when transferring USB data across TCP/IP.
 Thanks to such extra security measures, there is no need to worry that any valuable data can be intercepted and read by unwanted identities.

 The function of data compression will improve the responsiveness of certain devices when connecting to USB over IP.
-Especially such feature will be handy for those USB devices that tend to send the uncompressed data.
+Such a feature will especially be handy for those USB devices that tend to send the uncompressed data.

-FlexiHub works on the most common and popular operating systems – it perfectly shares USB over IP on Windows, Linux, and Mac.
+FlexiHub works on the most common and popular operating systems – it perfectly shares USB over IP on Mac, Linux, and Android as well.
 Moreover, you can connect absolutely different computers to your account.
-That means, that it is possible to share USB over IP on Linux, and then connect to that device on Mac.
+That means that it is possible to share USB over IP on Linux, and then connect to that device on Mac.